 Working and Vaping It

-There is very little you need to do to get the Caliburn started.
+It is very little you need to do to get the Caliburn vape started.

 - Charging the battery would be the first thing to do, and even that simple task is not the easiest, which adds to the device’s straightforward usability.
+Usually, it takes 45 minutes to fully charge the device.
 After the battery is charged, filling the pods is another walk in the park.

 - The fill ports (did I mention there are three of them?) make for a simple filling process, much simpler than with other pods that have tiny (like the Edge), or proprietary fill ports (like with the Vaporesso Aurora Plus) that can lead to spillage and an overall mess.